Ray Norman: Playing career

 He was one of four brothers, along with Bernard, Roy and Rex Norman, who played in the NSW Rugby Football League first-grade competition.
 Both Rex and Ray represented the Australia national rugby league team, becoming only the second set of brothers to do so behind Viv and Bill Farnsworth.
+In 1914, Norman played 12 games as South Sydney won the premiership that season by virtue of the first past the post rule.

-Ray was first selected for Australia in 1914 and after the war he toured New Zealand in 1919.
+Norman was first selected for Australia in 1914 and after the war he toured New Zealand in 1919.
 He retired from playing in 1921, and immediately joined the coaching ranks at Eastern Suburbs.

 Coaching career

 After retiring as a player, Norman coached the Eastern Suburbs which included a premiership in 1923.
 He later coached the Manly-Warringah Sea Eagles for one year, in 1954, and the NSW Country representative side.

 Death

 The Sydney Morning Herald said of Norman: "He was one of Rugby League's greatest tacticians".

-His funeral was held at St. Peter's Church, Watsons Bay, New South Wales on 3 May 1971 and later at Northern Suburbs Crematorium.
+His funeral was held at St Peter's Church, Watsons Bay on 3 May 1971 and later at Northern Suburbs Crematorium.